-Everybody around the league believes the Browns are hoping to trade down again.
-It might be harder this year because their may not be the quarterbacks to warrant a big package of picks in a trade up.
-Additionally, last year's deal by the Rams looks horrible at this point.
 If Cleveland is stuck at No. 1, I think this pick will come down to Garrett and Jonathan Allen.
 You could make a good argument for Allen being the selection, but Garrett is the consensus best player in the 2017 NFL Draft and and has been No. 1 on my big board since the start of the 2017 NFL Draft process.
-Thus, I wouldn't knock the Browns for taking Garrett and targeting a quarterback on Day 2.
+It sounds like the Browns are likely to take Garrett.

 In 2016, Garrett totaled 33 tackles, 15 for a loss, 8.5 sacks and two forced fumbles.
 Against UCLA in the 2016 season opener, he collected three tackles, 1.5 for a loss and one sack going against a quality left tackle in Conor McDermott.
 Garrett is lightning fast off the edge with natural strength to bull rush offensive tackles.
 He is a freakish athlete with the potential to be one of the best pass-rushers in the NFL.